2008 Major League Baseball postseason: (2) Tampa Bay Rays vs. (4) Boston Red Sox

 This was the first postseason meeting in the history of the Rays–Red Sox rivalry.
 The Rays knocked off the defending World Series champion Red Sox in seven games to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1915 World Series between the Red Sox and Phillies).

 Daisuke Matsuzaka pitched eight innings of shutout ball as the Red Sox stole Game 1 on the road.
 The Rays would prevail in a Game 2 slugfest by a 9–8 score thanks to a walk-off sacrifice fly by B.J.
 Upton in the bottom of the eleventh.
 Game 2 lasted 5 hours and 27 minutes, and featured seven home runs, which broke the ALCS record and tied the all-time LCS record.
 When the series shifted to Boston, things got ugly for the Red Sox as the Rays’ offense overwhelmed the Sox pitching staff in back-to-back blowout wins in Games 3 and 4 to take a 3–1 series lead.
 In Game 5, the Rays looked poised to close out the series with yet another blowout win as they lead 7–0 going into the bottom of the seventh.
 However, the Red Sox pulled off an improbable rally as they scored eight unanswered runs to send the series back to St. Petersburg.
 The Red Sox's Game 5 comeback was the second-largest in postseason history, the largest since Game 4 of the 1929 World Series, and the largest ever for a team on the brink of elimination.
 Game 6 remained tied until the sixth, when Jason Varitek’s solo homer put the Red Sox in the lead for good as they forced a seventh game.
 However, the defending World Series champions would come up short.
 Despite falling behind early, the Rays put up three unanswered runs as they won 3–1 to secure their first ever AL pennant.

-The Red Sox would return to the ALCS in 2013, where they defeated the Detroit Tigers in six games en route to a World Series title.
+The Red Sox would return to the ALCS in 2013, and defeated the Detroit Tigers in six games en route to a World Series title.

 The Rays would win their next and most recent pennant in 2020 against the Houston Astros in seven games before falling in the World Series.

 The Rays and Red Sox would meet again in the ALDS in 2013, and 2021, with both being won by the Red Sox.